Writing a design brief can be time consuming and frustrating.

-“Our website doesn’t sell enough project.
-We want to know why, and then make the necessary adjustments to make it convert more of our visitors into buyers.”
+“Our website doesn’t sell enough products.
+We want to know why, and then make the necessary adjustments to make it convert more of our visitors into paying customers.”

-Having a goal gives your agency something to work towards.
-It also gives you something to measure against!
+Having a goal not only gives your agency something to work towards, it also gives you something to measure against.

 One of the most important things to include when you write your design brief, is a section about your target audience.

-Design is often use to solve problems for your customers, as well as your business.
+Here’s the deal: Design is often used to solve problems for your customers, as well as your business.

-So more often than not, a design agency is responsible for designing for customers, to help solve problems for your company.
+More often than not, a design agency is responsible for designing for your customers, to help solve problems for your company.

-We’ve got a great post here about creating customer personas.
+We’ve also got a great post here about defining your target audience.

-Essentially, you want to outline their demographic traits and psychographic characteristics.
+Essentially, you need to know the demographic traits and psychographic characteristics of your audience.

-Take your ideal customer, and build your persona around them.
+Think about who your ideal customer is, and build your persona around them.